We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 4. Prepare your emergency contacts

-Keep a list of key emergency phone numbers in a secure location.
-These should include the local state emergency, police, fire and ambulance services.
+Keep a list of emergency phone numbers in a secure location.
+These should include your:

 - insurance company